Sofroniebruh/software-quality/README.md

 # Software Quality – Project (Period 3)

 This repository contains the codebase for our **Software Quality** course project during **Period 3**.
+⚠️ Attention!
+Please keep in mind that I set up GitHub personal key to expire after **the first of June, 2025**.
+After this Jenkins will no longer be able to trigger on **push** action in this repository.

 ---